-The old fashioned principles of accounting are no longer central to modern accounting and accounting education ... in fact they have been sidelined.
-The reason is quite simple ... most of the leadership of our global society favors a regime of minimal accountability that allows greed to flourish.
+Principles of accounting are no longer central to modern accounting education ... in fact they have been sidelined.
+The reason for this is quite simple ... most of the leadership of our global society favors a regime of minimal accountability that allows greed to flourish.